Educational resource about Bluetooth technology and wireless connectivity

 Troubleshooting Bluetooth 6 Ghz Issues

-If you're experiencing device discovery with medical devices, try these troubleshooting steps:
+If you're experiencing device discovery with fitness trackers, try these troubleshooting steps:

 Check for interference from other wireless devices in the Accessibility environment